ConfigMgr

 Click Next.

 Click Close.
-With that last step completed, the SCCM reporting services point is installed.
+With that last step completed, the ConfigMgr reporting services point is installed.
 I recommend waiting around 15-30 minutes before checking that everything is setup correctly.

 Test 1

-This test confirms that the SCCM reporting services point can access the reporting site from the SSRS server itself.
+This test confirms that the ConfigMgr reporting services point can access the reporting site from the SSRS server itself.

 First, on the SSRS server, browse to http://<servername>/reports.
 This should always work and, if it is successful, you should see a similar web page as the one shown above.